richardmacduff/coderDojoTools/README.md

 When I set about launching a CoderDojo, I immediately searched for checklists or standard operating procedures, but found none.
 So I made my own.
 These are the checklists I have developed over the launch of two CoderDojos, Rimini and Pesaro, in January 2015.

-## Who's Gordon, anyway?
+## Who's MacDuff, anyway?

- Gordon Way, founder of WayForward Technologies, in Douglas Adams's [The Long, Dark Teatime Of The Soul](http://www.amazon.com/Long-Dark-Tea-Time-Soul/dp/0671742515/).
+Richard MacDuff, programmer and visionary at WayForward Technologies, in Douglas Adams's [The Long, Dark Teatime Of The Soul](http://www.amazon.com/Long-Dark-Tea-Time-Soul/dp/0671742515/).
 It's a long story.
-Gordon Way is also my programming alter ego.
+Richard is also my programming alter ego.

+## How do I get it?

+The official coderDojoTools repo is at [github.com/richardmacduff/coderDojoTools](http://github.com/richardmacduff/coderDojoTools)

 ## Caveat